SilkRose/Pony/src/stories/darling-and-date/02-practice-and-plan.md

 "I'll take four," Fluttershy said.

-Pinkie talked while making the pancakes, "Okay, I'm going to write Rarity a song, and make our desert.
+Pinkie talked while making the pancakes, "Okay, I'm going to write Rarity a song, and make our dessert.
 Rainbow is going to provide entertainment and clear the weather.
 We're going to ask Twilight to see if we can use a royal carriage for the date."

 Fluttershy thought for a moment, trying to figure out how to help, *a royal carriage sounds fancy, and Rarity did comment on making a new dress, maybe I could help make it with Pinkie.*